 Total Hardness (calculated): This is one of the important parameters.
-Hardness antagonizes most weak acid herbicides, most importantly glyphosate and Liberty, and also ties up surfactants which can result in problems with mixing and compatibility.
-Hardness is caused by five main cations, in order of importance these are iron (Fe++), magnesium (Mg++), calcium (Ca++), sodium (Na+), and potassium (K+).
+Hardness antagonizes most weak acid herbicides, most importantly glyphosate and Liberty, and also ties up surfactants and emulsifiers which can result in problems with mixing and compatibility.
+Hardness is caused by five main cations, in order of strength these are iron (Fe++), magnesium (Mg++), calcium (Ca++), sodium (Na+), and potassium (K+).
 Of these, Mg and Ca are typically most abundant, although some water is high in Na.

 The Total Hardness (ppm) reported in water tests is done by taking the most common two cations, calcium and magnesium, and using this formula: 2.497*Ca + 4.118*Mg.
 Note that some tests report hardness in Grains per Gallon, in this case, multiply grains by 17.1 to get ppm.

 While this calculation usually gives an accurate prediction of hardness, you may need to have a look at iron and sodium as well.
-Iron is less common, but some well waters are high in sodium and this would not be captured in the Total Hardness parameter.
+Iron is less common, but some well waters are high in sodium and neither mineral is captured in the Total Hardness parameter.
 A water test low in Total Hardness may be high in sodium, these are typically the samples with high conductivity.

 The threshold for Total Hardness depends on the herbicide, its rate, and the water volume.
 The most common quoted values are 350 ppm for the lower rates of glyphosate (1/2 L/acre equivalent), and 700 ppm for the higher rates.
-Lower water volumes increase the concentration of herbicide, and reduce the impact of water hardness.
+Lower water volumes increase the concentration of herbicide, and reduce the impact of water hardness or bicabonates.

 pH: This parameter is a bit over-rated because it is later affected by the herbicide and adjuvant dissolved in it.
-I am usually not concerned with pH between 6 and 8, and very rarely see it outside this range.
-I am not a fan of changing the pH of water unless it is required on the label for mixing, because pH affects pesticide solubility in different ways and compatibility is an ever increasing concern as our tank mix complexity increases.
+There is usually no concern with pH between 6 and 8, and water is rarely outside this range.
+It is best not to change the pH of water unless it is required on the label for mixing, because some products require low, and others require high pH for optimum solubility.
+Compatibility is an ever greater concern as our tank mix complexity increases.

-If your water is questionable for spraying, there are three common choices:
+If your water is questionable for spraying, there are four common choices:

 - Select a different well or dugout

 - If the problem is barbonates or hardness, treat water with a conditioner such as Ammonium Sulphate (AMS), available in pure form as 21-0-0-24.
 Some acids (citric, sulfuric) can form conjugate bases with hard water cations, removing them from solution.
 But the associated significant lowering of pH should be treated with an abundance of caution as it may affect solubility of some pesticides.

 Using good quality water lowers the likelihood of problems with mixing and overall performance and that pays significant dividends later.